jstedfast/MimeKit/README.md

 (and server) software had less-than-satisfactory MIME implementations.
 More often than not these E-Mail clients created broken MIME messages and/or would incorrectly try to parse a MIME message thus subtracting from the full benefits that MIME was meant to provide.
-MimeKit is meant to address this issue by following the MIME specification as closely as possible while also providing programmers with an extremely easy to use high-level application programming interface.
+MimeKit is meant to address this issue by following the MIME specification as closely as possible while also providing programmers with an extremely easy to use high-level API.

 This led me, at first, to implement another MIME parser library called [GMime](http://spruce.sourceforge.net/gmime) which is implemented in C and later added a C# binding called GMime-Sharp.